Eating Grapefruit during Pregnancy – Is It Safe?

 Anaemia is something that pregnant women must always be wary of, as it can hamper the development of the child in a huge manner.
 Vitamin B present in grapefruit has been found to decrease the danger of anaemia in women, and it can be used both for preventing and reducing anaemia.

 8. Asthma Prevention

 In the last trimester of pregnancy, women find that their feet swell due to improper circulation.
-Grapefruit contains bioflavonoids and Vitamin C too, both of which reduce swelling in women.
+Grapefruit contains bioflavonoids and Vitamin C, both of which reduce swelling in women.

 10. Bone Density Loss

-Grapefruit has a high percentage of water, and enough electrolytes to ensure that the mother is never dehydrated.
+Grapefruit has a high percentage of water and enough electrolytes to ensure the mother is never dehydrated.